-Pursuant to Article 4 (2) and (3) of Regulation 1049/2001, the exception to the right of access contained in that Article must be waived if there is an overriding public interest in disclosing the documents requested.
-In order for an overriding public interest in disclosure to exist, this interest, firstly, has to be public (as opposed to private interests of the applicant) and, secondly, overriding, i.e. in this case it must outweigh the interest protected under Article 4 (2), third indent, protection of the purpose of investigations, Article 4(2), first indent, protection of commercial interests, and Article 4(3), protection of the institution's decision making process, of Regulation 1049/2001.
+Pursuant to Article 4(2) and (3) of Regulation 1049/2001, the exception to the right of access contained in that Article must be waived if there is an overriding public interest in disclosing the documents requested.
+In order for an overriding public interest in disclosure to exist, this interest, firstly, has to be public (as opposed to private interests of the applicant) and, secondly, overriding, i.e. in this case it must outweigh the interest protected under Article 4(2), first and third indent, and 4(3) of Regulation 1049/2001.

 In your application you have not established arguments that would present an overriding public interest to disclose the documents to which access has been hereby denied.
-Consequently, the prevailing interest in this case lies in protecting the effectiveness of the Commission's investigations and its decision-making process.
+Consequently, the prevailing interest in this case lies in protecting the effectiveness of the Commission's investigations, its decision-making process and the commercial interests of the undertakings concerned.